carpentries/instructor-training/_episodes/08-motivation.md

     Doing so can be demotivating for the learner (as it implies you don't think they can do it themselves or that you don't want to wait for them).
 It also wastes a valuable opportunity for your learner to develop muscle memory and other skills that are essential for independent work.
 *  Feign surprise.
-Saying things like "I can't believe you don't know X" or "You've never heard of Y?" signals to the learner that they do not have some required pre-knowledge of the material you are teaching, that they don't belong at the workshop, and it may prevent them from asking questions in
+Saying things like "I cannot believe you don't know X" or "You've never heard of Y?" signals to the learner that they do not have some required pre-knowledge of the material you are teaching, that they don't belong at the workshop, and it may prevent them from asking questions in